 Fill the water tank by opening the exterior door marked water fill, remove screw cap and pull the vent plug.
 A garden hose can now be inserted.
 It's a good idea to let the water run through the hose for a short time to flush it out.
-Experienced RVers usually fill their tanks with "home" water to avoid strange water that may be distasteful to them.
+RVers sometimes fill their tanks with "home" water to avoid strange water that may be distasteful to them on short outings.
+Remember the more water you carry in the fresh water tank, the less cargo carrying capacity you have for other items.